Last updated 5th March 2021

 The Church of England’s 'Living in Love and Faith' (LLF) teaching and learning resources, exploring questions of human identity, sexuality, relationships and marriage, have now been published.

-The resources include a 450-page book; a course for discussion groups; a series of films and podcasts; a course and an online library of other publications.
+The national resources available include a 450-page book; a course for discussion groups; a series of films and podcasts; a course and an online library of other publications.
 It is thought to be the most extensive work in this area by any faith group in the world.

+They were commissioned by the House of Bishops following three years’ work by an LLF Coordinating Group of more than 40 people from across the Church.
 Bishop Jill served as one of the seven bishops on that Group.
 She has contributed to the content of the book and its accompanying 30+ hours of films, podcasts and the LLF course itself.